Home Compare BAER.SW vs STT

 Julius Bär Gruppe vs State Street: Which Stock Looks Stronger in 2026?

-State Street leads structurally, with valuation as the clearest single gap between the two profiles.
-The remaining gap is narrow enough that the comparison remains open to different readings.
+Julius Bär Gruppe leads structurally, with growth as the clearest single gap between the two profiles.
+State Street still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (BAER.SW: STOXX 600, STT: S&P 500).